Cranham: Local government

 Cranham formed an ancient parish of 1879 acres in the Chafford hundred of Essex.
 The vestry met in the church until 1829 and then at the parish workhouse.
 In 1836 the parish was grouped for poor relief into the Romford Poor Law Union and for sanitary provision in 1875 into Romford rural sanitary district.
 The sanitary district became Romford Rural District from 1894 and a parish council was formed to replace the vestry.

 The parish formed part of the London Traffic Area from 1924 and the London Passenger Transport Area from 1933.
 To reflect the significantly increased population in the area, Romford Rural District was abolished in 1934 and Cranham was amalgamated with neighbouring parishes into Hornchurch Urban District.
 The parish council was abolished and Hornchurch Urban District Council became the local authority.
 There was a revision of boundaries with North Ockendon, which had been part of Orsett Rural District, absorbed into Cranham and a small area to the north, near Great Warley, transferred to Brentwood Urban District.

-In 1965 Hornchurch Urban District was abolished and its former area was transferred from Essex to Greater London, to be combined with that of the Municipal Borough of Romford in order to form the present-day London Borough of Havering.
+On 1 April 1965 Cranham parish and Hornchurch Urban District was abolished and its former area was transferred from Essex to Greater London, to be combined with that of the Municipal Borough of Romford in order to form the present-day London Borough of Havering.
+At the 1951 census (one of the last before the abolition of the parish), Cranham had a population of 2836.
 In 1993 the Greater London boundary, to the east of Cranham and north of the railway line, was locally realigned to the M25 motorway, returning some mostly unpopulated areas of open land to Essex and leaving North Ockendon as the only part of Greater London outside the bounds of the motorway.